 Is there anything special you’d like people to know about it?

-We’ll sell the calendar until May.
-The events grow day by day without an exact deadline, so we’ll maybe have a third exhibition or event soon.
+The calendar will be available for purchase until May.
+The events will continue day by day without an exact deadline, so we’ll maybe have a third exhibition or event soon.
 You can follow us and our events on the facebook page https://www.facebook.com/animalhumana

 Cosa sono esattamente l’ Ente Nazionale Protezione Animali e questa mostra?

 L’ENPA è la più antica e la più grande organizzazione per la protezione e la tutela degli animali d’Italia, fondata nel 1871 da Giuseppe Garibaldi. È organizzata in sezioni regionali facenti capo alla sede di Roma.
 Non ha scopo di lucro e non percepisce finanziamenti governativi, ma opera attraverso volontariato e donazioni, in tutti i settori coinvolti nella salvaguardia e nel benessere degli animali.

 "AnimalHumāna": si tratta di una serie di mostre e di eventi che realizziamo nella regione Molise, nei quali l’arte sconfina dalle pareti dei luoghi espositivi.
 Oltre alle opere classicamente esposte, in ogni evento presentiamo 12 dipinti dei tre artisti coinvolti, stampati in un elegante calendario che viene venduto per raccogliere fondi per l’ENPA - sezione di Campobasso.
 Per dodici mesi d’arte!
 In tal modo si possono portare a casa stampe d’arte ad una cifra irrisoria... niente male, no?